kelanyll/blog/content/posts/fpl-wrapper.md

 The player endpoint allows you to get statistics of a player by name.
 This includes all the statistics available on the FPL website for this season and summary statistics for previous seasons played in the Premier League.

 The simplest thing you can do is compare the statistics of two different players.
 As a Chelsea fan, I'm particularly interested in how Reece James stacks up against one of the best right-backs in the Premier League right now, Trent Alexander-Arnold.
-To do this I'm going to use the statistics that go into creating a player's ICT index: Influence, Creativity and Threat - see here for more information: https://www.premierleague.com/news/65567.
+To do this I'm going to use the statistics that go into creating a player's ICT index: Influence, Creativity and Threat - see this link for more information: https://www.premierleague.com/news/65567.

 In the following code snippet, I'm using the [Requests](https://requests.readthedocs.io/en/master/) library to hit the player endpoint once for each player.
 I'm sending a `GET` request with the player's name as a `name` query parameter.
 I calculate this season's averages for those stats and then I plot this in a radar chart using [Matplotlib](https://matplotlib.org/).